skolson/KmpIO/ReadMe.md

     - End of Central Directory record
     - Zip64 End of Central Directory record and locator record
     - others

+## Compression

+Compress/de-compress content using selected Algorithms.
+This support is using expect/actual setup.
+Design is similar to File support in that all compression algorithms are implemented using the same basic buffered source/sink design.
+Input/Source content is supplied by one or more buffers of any size.
+Output/Sink content is produced using one or more buffers of any size, until Source input is complete.

+- java/Android using Inflater/Deflater classes for Zip specification DEFLATE support
+- Apple using built in Objective-C compression wrapper over zLib for Zip specification DEFLATE support
+  - Apple also supports LZMA

 ## Extensions